Labrisz Lesbian Association: Labrisz Evenings

-LGBT History Month in Hungary
+LGBTQ History Month

-Labrisz, arm-in-arm with Háttér Support Society for LGBT People in Hungary, joined the worldwide program series for the first time in February 2013.
-The aim of the history month is to help in understanding the life and culture of LGBT people, and (re)discover LGBT history through artistic, cultural and public-life events.
+Labrisz, together with the Háttér Society, began running LGBTQ History Month programming in February 2013.

-In 2014, on the II.
-LGBT History Month Labrisz hosted, among various other events, a carnival party where the Association's hobby band 'Pink Csikk Para Pánik Zenekar' celebrated its 10th birthday with a show.
+In 2014, Labrisz hosted, among various other events, a carnival party where the Association's hobby band, Pink Csikk Para Pánik Zenekar, celebrated its 10th anniversary with a show.
 The party also featured a woman politician costume competition.

 Lesbian Identities Festival

-The Association organized its first Lesbian Identities Festival (LIFT) in the fall of 2005.
+The association organized its first Lesbian Identities Festival (LIFT) in the fall of 2005.
 It was Hungary's first one-day lesbian cultural program with film screenings, workshops, literary events, a lesbian herstory exhibition (for more, see below) and a lesbian party.
 The festival, whose main purpose is dissolving stereotypes about lesbians and making lesbian lives more visible, is organized yearly since 2007.
 Since 2009 the timespan of the festival fluctuates between a week and three days.

 Lesbian Herstory Archive

-In 2008 the association started a lesbian herstory project, making interviews with lesbians above 45 (in which they talk about living as a lesbian before the change of regime in Hungary in 1989) in order to create the basis of an archive and an edited volume.
-Secret Years, a documentary based on 11 interviews, was shown in the 2009 LIFT Festival, the volume of interviews with the same title, containing 16 interviews, was published in Hungarian in 2011.
-The documentary film is available on DVD with subtitles in 12 languages including English, German, French, Spanish, Russian and more.
+In 2008, the association started a lesbian "herstory" project, conducting interviews with lesbians above 45 (in which they talk about living as a lesbian before the change of regime in Hungary in 1989) in order to create the basis of an archive and an edited volume.
+Secret Years, a documentary based on 11 interviews, was shown in the 2009 LIFT Festival.
+The volume of interviews with the same title, containing 16 interviews, was published in Hungarian in 2011.